VijayChandamala/nginxservedifferentpageforsameuri/README.md

-# Server Different Page for same uri based on condition in NGINX
+# Serve Different Page for same uri based on condition in NGINX